primetype/asmtp/README.md

 # Anonymous Secure Mail Transfer Protocol (ASMTP)

-ASMTP put together pub/sub peer to peer protocol [`poldercast`], blockchain technology from [`keynesis`] and encryption protocol [`noise`] to build a secure and anonymous network protocol as an alternative to [SMTP] (Simple Mail Transfer Protocol).
+**ASMTP** brings together pub/sub peer to peer protocol [`poldercast`], blockchain technology from [`keynesis`] and encryption protocol [`noise`] to build a secure and anonymous network protocol as an alternative to [SMTP] (Simple Mail Transfer Protocol).

-ASMTP was written as a tool to initially securely exchange messages with friends and colleagues.
-Tools that provides End to End encryptions often keep hidden from their users that they are still collecting metadata (such as who talks to whom and what time). `Signal` is an interesting messaging tool.
-However they still requires you to have a phone number to register on their platform.
-This is not something I am happy with too.
-If the telephone company decides to block `Signal` from sending you the authentication code you are screwed.
-They may even intercept that authentication code to register in our stead.
-Scary.
+**ASMTP** was written as a tool to initially securely exchange messages with friends and colleagues.
+Other tools that provides End to End encryptions often keep hidden from their users that they are still collecting metadata (such as who talks to whom and what time).

-ASMTP does not relies on any third party.
-Just like in the spirit of the old [SMTP], messages are relayed from the mail server of the sender to the mail server of the recipient and it may use an intermediate route to do so. (yes, [SMTP] used to be decentralized by design until big companies started to offer _"free"_ email services).
-However, unlike [SMTP], the sender and the recipient identifier (email address for [SMTP]) is not known.
-Also unlike [SMTP] it is not possible to receive messages from senders that are not "allowed" to.
+**ASMTP** does not relies on any third party.
+Just like in the spirit of the old [SMTP], messages are relayed from the mail server of the sender to the mail server of the recipient and it may use an intermediate route to do so.

 # Deployment